boxwhine/the-things-ive-seen/README.md

 Access the web app at `http://localhost:3000/`

-Hit the API at `http://localhost:8080/api`
+Hit the local GraphQL API playground at `http://localhost:4000/playground`